Aerials and Feeders (HF)

 The construction process uses the following steps:

-6. You may need to clear the drilled holes of any burrs which can be done using a rotating cleaned drill bit.
+f) You may need to clear the drilled holes of any burrs which can be done using a file or rotating cleaned drill bit.

-10. On completion, release the tension and coil the feeders prior to use.
+j) On completion, release the tension and coil the feeders prior to installation or use.

 3. Inductor Loaded Dipole

-An alternative to the stub loading is to use inductor loading which should be fine but the Q of each loading coils is expected to be lower than the stubs.
-The calculated inductance for each coil in the drawing below is 85uH and covered in six layers of oil based exterior polyurethane varnish for weatherproofing.
+An alternative to the stub loading is to use inductor loading which should be fine but the Q of each loading coils is expected to be lower than the Q of the stubs.
+The initial aerial design is shown in the drawing below and and the calculated inductance for each coil is 85uH and covered in six layers of oil based exterior polyurethane varnish for weatherproofing -

 1. Introduction